My Home Page with Links to My Other

 Diseases, poverty, crime—a clear,

 nifty cure for nostalgia.
-Worth skimming.
+Great job, Otto.

 Design Paradigms: Case Histories of